vlandham/captain_z/out/captain_z.md

 In the low lantern light it was hard to make out the words, but that was Castle Island all right.
 The very island she was on now.
 The very island she had searched three years to find.
 The cliffs on the map were the same shape as the cliffs she could see, just barely, down the beach.
 Their jagged edges cutting across the paper and the dark sky.

 The markings on the map showed a path that led up into those cliffs.
-A path where at the end, Captain Z would have her treasure.
+A path where, at the end, Captain Z would have her treasure.

 Time to start the search, she thought to herself.
-Captain Z got up and dusted the sand from her knees.
+Captain Z got up, and dusted the sand from her knees.
 She was just about to start off toward the cliffs when Muddle gave a puzzled squawk from above.

 Captain Z looked up at Muddle, then back down at the chest.
 There was something else inside.